-(B) Each sphere is surrounded by six voids in two dimensional hexagonal close packed layer.
+(b) Each sphere is surrounded by six voids in a two-dimensional hexagonal close-packed layer.

-(C) If the radius of cations and anions are 0.3 Å and 0.4 Å then coordinate number of cation of the crystal is 6.
+(c) If the radius of cations and anions are 0.3 Å and 0.4 Å then a coordinate the number of cation of the crystal is 6.

-Ex.2.
-Which of the following statement is/are incorrect in the rock-salt structure if an ionic compounds?
+Example 2.
+Which of the following statement is/are incorrect in the rock-salt structure of an ionic compound?

-(A) coordination number of cation is four where as that of anion is six.
+(a) The coordination number of cation is four whereas that of anion is six.

-(B) coordination number of cation is six where as that of anion is four.
+(b) The coordination number of cation is six whereas that of anion is four.

 Coordination no. of cation = 6

-Ex.4.
-A cubic solid is made up of two elements A and B. Atoms B are at the corners of the cube and A at the body center.
-What is the formula of compound?
+Example 4.
+A cubic solid is made up of two elements A and B. Atoms B are at the corners of the cube and A at the body centre.
+What is the formula of the compound?

-Ex.5.
-A compound alloy of gold and copper crystallizes in a cubic lattice in which gold occupy that lattice point at corners of the cube and copper atom occupy the centres of each of the cube faces.
+Example 5.
+A compound alloy of gold and copper crystallizes in a cubic lattice in which gold occupies that lattice point at corners of the cube and copper atom occupy the centres of each of the cube faces.
 What is the formula of this compound?

 Formula = AuCu3

-Ex.6.
-A cubic solid is made by atoms A forming close pack arrangement, B occupying one.
+Example 6.
+A cubic solid is made by atoms A forming a close pack arrangement, B occupying one.
 Fourth of tetrahedral void and C occupying half of the octahedral voids.
-What is the formula of compound?
+What is the formula of the compound?

 A = = 4